-But for now, let’s look at the contrast of having a serious advantage versus a crippling disadvantage in stand-up comedy starting with the disadvantage approach first.
+But for now, let’s look at the contrast between having a serious advantage versus a crippling disadvantage in stand-up comedy — I’ll start with the disadvantage approach first.

-But don’t take my word it.
+But do not take my word it.
 Not at all.
-Here’s all you have to do to verify if any of what I have just presented is accurate for yourself.
+Here’s all you have to do to easily verify if any of what I have just presented is accurate for yourself.

 Go to any stand-up comedy open mic as an audience member, armed with a piece of paper and a writing utensil.